 Blotchy and Dark Concrete: Blotchy concrete can result from over application.
 In order to prevent over application, apply sealers in thin, even coats.
 If over application does occur, use Xylene to correct the problem.

 Water Spots: If water dries on a concrete surface that has been sealed with a concrete sealer it will dry with water droplet marks from the minerals in the water.
 In order to prevent this from happening avoid sealing in an area where water sprinklers constantly spray.
 If water spots do occur, squeegee the water dry where hard water dwells on the concrete.

-Roller Marks/Streaks: Roller marks or streak marks occur when the sealer was applied too heavily, unevenly, without maintaining a wet edge.
+Roller Marks/Streaks: Roller marks or streak marks occur when the sealer was applied too heavily, unevenly, or without maintaining a wet edge.
 Apply thin, even coats and if roller marks occur use Xylene to correct the problem.

 Peeling/Flaking: Concrete sealers peel and flake when first applied if the application was too heavily applied or there are too many layers of sealer on top of each other.
 Delamination can commonly occur near the end of the lifespan of a sealer especially in high traffic areas or areas of direct sunlight.
-In order to prevent peeling and flaking of a new sealer make sure to wait until the previous sealer has worn away before applying a new layer of sealer.
-If peeling or flaking is occurring prematurely use Xylene to correct the problem and re-solidify the sealer.
+In order to prevent peeling and flaking of a new sealer make sure to wait until the previous sealer has worn away before applying a new layer of concrete sealer.
+If peeling or flaking is occurring prematurely use Xylene to correct the problem and re-solidify the concrete sealer.